bangpound/SputnikPubsubBundle/Resources/doc/installation.md

     sputnik_pubsub:
         driver: doctrine_mongo

-This option assumes `doctrine/mongodb-odm-bundle` is installed and default database configured.
+This driver assumes `doctrine/mongodb-odm-bundle` is installed and default database configured.

+#### Mandango

+Update config to:

+    sputnik_pubsub:
+        driver: mandango

+This driver assumes `mandango/mandango-bundle` bundle is installed.

+To create Mandango models, please, run:

+    php app/console mandango:generate

+More information about Mandango can be found at official website - http://mandango.org.